morningmoni/morningmoni.github.io/words.md

 "There are decades where nothing happens, and there are weeks where decades happen." — Vladimir Lenin.

 Democracy doesn't account for stupidity

+How can I grow exponentially if I work sublinearly?